russellwheatley/emulator-extension-issue/README.md

 ## Steps To Recreate

 - you may have to change the project id in `functions/emulator/firebaserc` file to your own default project id.
-- `cd functions/ && npm i && npm run build`
+- run `cd functions/ && npm i && npm run build` from root project directory.
-- open a new terminal in root project directory  and run `cd functions/emulator && firebase emulators:start` (assuming you have `firebase-tools` installed globally)
+- open a new terminal in root project directory  and run `cd functions/emulator && firebase emulators:start` (assuming you have `firebase-tools` installed globally).

 Note the console output that indicates the cloud function has been successfully initialized: